rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryfromidsex.md

 title: DevCreateObjectQueryFromIdsEx
 ms.date: 11/06/2024
 targetos: Windows
-description: Creates a device query to retrieve properties and extended properties based on the specified query parameters and a list of object IDs.
+description: Creates a device query to retrieve properties based on the specified query parameters, extended properties, and a list of object IDs.
 prerelease: false
 req.assembly:
 req.construct-type: function